cmdlucas/lucasbin/posts/3/post.md

 Also, it is more comfy to play with GraphQL in the browser using the [ChromeiQL](https://chrome.google.com/webstore/detail/chromeiql/fkkiamalmpiidkljmicmjfbieiclmeij?hl=en) extension.

-Siler with my stand-alone app
+GraphQL with my stand-alone app
 ------------------------------

 Let's dive straight into the code.
 [See repo here](https://github.com/cmdlucas/siler-gql-play):